 If the borrower attempts to sell the property before satisfying the debt, the mortgage lien will show up as a cloud on the title.
 The lien entitles the lender to step in and claim a portion of the proceeds sufficient to satisfy what is left of the loan before releasing the lien, which will clear the title and allow the sale to go forward.

-Because the lender in lien theory states does not hold the legal title to property, lenders must go through a judicial process to either take title to the property or force a sale in the event that a borrower defaults on the loan.
-Talk to a real estate attorney if you have additional questions about mortgage liens.
+Because lenders in lien theory states don't hold the legal title to property, they must go through a judicial process to either take title to the property or force a sale in the event that a borrower defaults on the loan.
+If you have questions about mortgage liens, or would like to learn more about real estate laws in your state, it's best to speak to a skilled real estate attorney near you today.